How to Talk to Your Kids about COVID-19Hannah Hippe

-With all of the uncertainty and ever-changing information surrounding COVID-19, it can be tough for parents to figure out how to discuss the issue with children.
+With all of the uncertainty and ever-changing information surrounding COVID-19, it can be tough for parents to figure out how to discuss the issue with their children.
 In addition, you could be seeing behavioral effects as a result of their usual routine being disrupted, and from them picking up on added stress and anxiety.
 Children may be experiencing any of the following:

 - Abnormal clinginess